xts2002/demo-ci/README.md

 ![CI Checks Failed](./images/ci-checks-failed.png)

-**SUMMARIZING**: The CI Server managed to automatically warn both the PR author and the integrator about a problem in the submitted code.
+**SUMMARIZING**: The CI server automatically notified both the PR author and the integrator about a problem in the submitted code.

 ## Credits